trentlarson/P2P-Docs/README.md

 -------------------------------------

  * report blank-CONT bugfix to gedcom date people
- * bug: not recording the full tree when they choose the specific ID in a local file
  * browser add-on: pop-up to explore person elsewhere, eg. in FamilySearch, in Gramps, relationship to self
     * show error if it fails to load
  * allow indication (checkbox?) to mark dirs/files as ignored forever (logic already written) [medium] [middle]